Best Schools in Newton, Alabama

 Newton, Alabama is home to 4 schools, including 4 public schools.
 The city's schools span 2 elementary schools, , and 1 high school.

-With an average rating of 7.3 out of 10, schools in Newton perform strongly on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 7.1 out of 10, schools in Newton perform strongly on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Newton is served by 2 school districts: Dale County, Houston County.
 These districts collectively serve 10,306 students.